HOW TO HELP FERAL CATS

 Kitten season is in full swing, and feral cats are frequently having litters in our community.
 Do you know what you should do if you find a stray kitten while out and about?

 First, remember that many times, a baby kitten (6-8 weeks or younger) hasn’t been abandoned.
 It’s mama is likely in the middle of moving the other kittens to a safer location, or is off hunting and will return shortly.
 Here are the Dallas Pets Alive!
-Trap, Neuter, Release (TNR) Team’s top 5 tips for helping stray kittens.
+Trap, Neuter, Return (TNR) Team’s top 5 tips for helping stray kittens.

 1. Do Not Touch or Move the Kittens